chrisb86/rmbackup/README.md

 Remote server backup with rsync and config files
 Based on [Backup mit RSYNC] (http://wiki.ubuntuusers.de/Skripte/Backup_mit_RSYNC)

 rmbackup is a bash script that uses rsync to do incremental centralized backups of remote servers.
-It can be configured by config files.
+It can backup MySQL databases too.
+Configuration happens in config files.

 There has to be a user on the remote server that is able to run rsync with root privileges and the backup server must be able to login without a password.
 The script should be run by cron on the backup server.